ataniz/bitcoin-privacy-curriculum/1-privacy_intro.md

 - What is fungibility?
 Why is it a valued property of money?

 - How does fungibility relate to censorship resistance?
   - What are the prerequisites for censorship?

 - Is Bitcoin fungible?

-- How does privacy differ from confidentiality?
+- How does private differ from confidential?

 - pseudonimity